RHsyseng/container-security-demos/02-kube-capabilities.md

     CapAmb:	0000000000000000
     ~~~
 8. We don't have the NET_BIND_SERVICE in the `effective` and `permitted` set, that means that in order for this to work we will need the capability to be in the ambient set, but this is not supported yet on Kubernetes, we will need to make us of file capabilities.

+## Demo 3 - File capabilities in action

-9. We have an image with the file capabilities configured, let's update the deployment to use port 80 and this new image:
+1. We have an image with the file capabilities configured, let's update the **previous** deployment to use port 80 and this new image:

     ~~~sh
     kubectl -n ${NAMESPACE} patch deployment reversewords-app-nonrootuid -p '{"spec":{"template":{"spec":{"$setElementOrder/containers":[{"name":"reversewords"}],"containers":[{"$setElementOrder/env":[{"name":"APP_PORT"}],"env":[{"name":"APP_PORT","value":"80"}],"image":"quay.io/mavazque/reversewords-captest:latest","name":"reversewords"}]}}}}'
     ~~~
-10. Let's check the logs for the app:
+2. Let's check the logs for the app:

     ~~~sh
     kubectl -n ${NAMESPACE} logs deployment/reversewords-app-nonrootuid
     2022/07/06 15:26:30 Starting Reverse Api v0.0.21 Release: NotSet
     2022/07/06 15:26:30 Listening on port 80
     ~~~
-11. If we check the capabilities now this is what we get:
+3. If we check the capabilities now this is what we get.
+Permitted and effective set have acquired the capability requested:

     ~~~sh
     kubectl -n ${NAMESPACE} exec -ti deployment/reversewords-app-nonrootuid -- grep Cap /proc/1/status